etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 Access Key ID (username) and Secret Access Key (password).

 We have to install (OS specific) client and configure the CLI with the Access Key ID and the Secret Access Key in order to use command line to access AWS.

+AWS SDK:
+-> AWS Software Development Kit (AWS SDK0)
+-> Language-specific APIs (set of libraries)
+-> Enables you to access and manage AWS services programmatically
+-> Embedded within your application (not launched from the terminal)
+-> e.g. AWS CLI is built on AWS SDK for Python

 ## AWS CloudShell